-- Fall lunch visits are open to high school seniors, and to transfer candidates and Davis candidates who are within one year of applying.
+- Fall lunch visits are open to high school juniors, seniors, and to transfer candidates and Davis candidates who are within one year of applying.
 Spring lunch visits are open to high school juniors and seniors, and to transfer candidates and Davis candidates who are within one year of applying.

 - Lunch visits are offered most weekdays excluding break and exam periods.
 Fall lunch visits are available from early October until early December.
 Spring lunch visits are available from early February until early May.
 See our overview Visit Calendar for dates when we offer lunch visits, then use our registration system to view exact availability and to register for a specific date and time.
 An appointment is required.